Is My Testosterone Normal?

 - Estradiol (E2) — testosterone converts to estrogen via aromatase

-- LH & FSH — distinguish between primary and secondary hypogonadism
+- LH & FSH — distinguish primary vs. secondary hypogonadism

-- CBC — baseline for monitoring hematocrit on TRT
+- CBC & metabolic panel — baseline for monitoring on TRT

 - Thyroid (TSH) — thyroid dysfunction mimics low T symptoms